 To use NX AppHub CLI, check the commands below.

-To use NX AppHub Daemon, simply run it.
+To use the NX AppHub Daemon, simply run it.